 Everything you need for these brownies you’ll easily be able to pick up at a store.

-• Dark chocolate.
+- Dark chocolate.
 I love using dark chocolate with at least 70% cocoa content.
 I’ll usually use the Lindt 70% cocoa dark chocolate.
-If you’re lucky enough to be in New Zealand, the Whittaker’s 72% dark ghana is the best one to use.
+If you’re lucky enough to be in New Zealand, Whittaker’s 72% dark Ghana chocolate is the best one to use.

-• Sweetened condensed milk.
+- Sweetened condensed milk.
 This one is key for the cheat’s salted caramel.
-If you’ve not used it before, sweetened condensed milk is exactly what it says on the tin – milk that’s been condensed (most of the water is cooked out to create a concentrated flavour) and sugar is added.
+If you’ve not used it before, sweetened condensed milk is exactly what it says on the tin – milk that’s been condensed (most of the water is cooked out to create a concentrated flavor), and sugar is added.
 It essentially can be used in place of anything that calls for sugar and cream (making it perfect for caramel).
-This recipe uses a whole tin to minimise waste!
+This recipe uses a whole tin to minimize waste!

-• Cocoa powder.
+- Cocoa powder.
 You can use any cocoa powder here – regular or Dutch-processed.
-You can use cacao powder instead – but it’s got a slightly different flavour so it’s not quite as chocolatey.
+You can use cacao powder instead – just be aware that it’s got a slightly different flavor so it’s not quite as chocolatey.

-• Sugar.
-I’m using a combination of caster sugar and dark brown sugar – I love the rich, caramel hint the brown sugar brings, but you could use all caster sugar if that’s what you have.
+- Sugar.
+I’m using a combination of white caster (superfine) sugar and dark brown sugar – I love the rich, caramel hit the brown sugar brings, but you could use all caster sugar if that’s what you have.

 How to make them

-Now it’s time for the brownie batter itself.
-Get your eggs and sugar into the bowl of a stand mixer (or use an electric whisk or you can use a hand whisk).
+Add your eggs and sugar into the bowl of a stand mixer (or use an electric whisk or a hand whisk).
 My first trick for a super fudgy, gooey brownie is to vigorously whip the eggs and sugar.
 That’s because the whipping means the sugar is fully dissolved and incorporated into the eggs.
 It also gives you that lovely crinkly, meringue-like top!
-Whip the eggs and sugar together for five minutes, until they’re looking fluffy and bubbly.
+Whip the eggs and sugar together for about five minutes, until they look fluffy and bubbly.

-Pour about half of your brownie mixture into your lined dish, smoothing the mixture out so it coats the base.
-Follow with the salted caramel, again smoothing it out to cover the brownie layer.
+Pour about half of your brownie mixture into a lined dish, smoothing it out so it coats the base.
+Follow with the salted caramel, smoothing it out to cover the brownie layer.
 Finish with the rest of the brownie mix and spread it out across the caramel.
 Don’t worry if it’s a little messy and the caramel gets mixed in with the brownie – it will have a gorgeous marbled look and taste delicious.
-Bake at 180C fan for 35 minutes, then leave to cool completely before cutting and devouring.
+Bake for about 35 minutes, then (if you can!) leave to cool completely before cutting and devouring.

 Got a question?